lyteword/chspurgeon-tod/volume-7/psalm-137.md

 **Verses 7-9.** I do not know if the same feeling has occurred to others, but I have often wished the latter verses of this Psalm had been disjoined from this sweet and touching beginning.
 It sounds as if one of the strings on their well tuned harps was out of melody, as if it struck a jarring note of discord.
 And yet I know the feeling is wrong, for it is no more than what the Lord himself had foretold and declared should be the final desolation of proud Babylon itself: yet one longs more intensely for the period when the nations of the earth shall learn war no more; and every harp and every voice, even those of the martyred ones beneath God's altar loudest and sweetest of all, shall sing the Lord's songs, the song of Moses, and the Lamb, in that pleasant land, where no sighing and no tears are seen.— *Barton Bouchier.*

-**Verse 8.** *O daughter of Babylon, who art to be destroyed.* In the beginning of the fifth year of Darius happened the revolt of the Babylonians which cost him the trouble of a tedious siege again to reduce them...he besieged the city with all his forces...As soon as the Babylonians saw themselves be girt by such an army as they could not cope with in the field, they turned their thoughts wholly to the supporting of themselves in the siege; in order whereto they took a resolution, the most desperate and barbarous that ever any nation practised.
+**Verse 8.** *O daughter of Babylon, who art to be destroyed.* In the beginning of the fifth year of Darius happened the revolt of the Babylonians which cost him the trouble of a tedious siege again to reduce them...he besieged the city with all his forces...
+As soon as the Babylonians saw themselves be girt by such an army as they could not cope with in the field, they turned their thoughts wholly to the supporting of themselves in the siege; in order whereto they took a resolution, the most desperate and barbarous that ever any nation practised.
 For to make their provisions last the longer, they agreed to cut off all unnecessary mouths among them, and therefore drawing together all the women and children, they strangled them all, whether wives, sisters, daughters, or young children useless for the wars, excepting only that every man was allowed to save one of his wives, which he best loved, and a maid servant to do the work of the house.— *Humphrey Prideaux.*

 **Verse 8.** *Who art to be destroyed.* hdwdvh has been explained in a variety of ways.
 Seventy: h talaipwrov; Vulg. *misera*: others, *destroyer*, *powerful*, *violent*, or *fierce*.
 Perhaps it best suits the context to regard it as expressing what is already accomplished: it is so certain, in the view of the Psalmist, that the ruin will come, that he uses the past participle, as if the work were now completed.
 "O daughter of Babylon, the destroyed!"— *"Bibliotheca Sacra and Theological Review."*

 **Verse 8.** He that sows evil shall reap evil; he that soweth the evil of sin, shall reap the evil of punishment.
 So Eliphaz told Job that he had seen (Job 4:8), "they that plough iniquity, and sow wickedness, reap the same."
 And that either in kind or quality, proportion or quantity.
 In kind, the very same that he did to others shall be done to him; or in proportion, a measure answerable to it.
 So he shall reap what he hath sown, in quality or in quantity; either in portion the same, or in proportion the like.
 The prophet cursing Edom and Babel saith thus, "O daughter of Zion, happy shall he be that rewardeth thee as thou hast served us."
-The original is, "that recompenses to thee thy deed which thou didst to us."...Thus is wickedness recompensed *suo genere*, in its own kind.
+The original is, "that recompenses to thee thy deed which thou didst to us."...
+Thus is wickedness recompensed *suo genere*, in its own kind.
 So often the transgressor is against the transgressor, the thief robs the thief, *proditoros proditor* ;as in Rome many unchristened emperors, and many christened popes, by blood and treason got the sovereignty, and by blood and treason lost it.
 Evil men drink of their own brewing, are scourged with their own rod, drowned in the pit which they digged for others, as Haman was hanged on his own gallows, Perillus tormented in his own engine!— *Thomas Adams.*

 **Verses 8-9.** The subject of these two verses is the same with that of many chapters in Isaiah and Jeremiah; namely, the vengeance of heaven executed upon Babylon by Cyrus, raised up to be king of the Medes and Persians, united under him for that purpose.
 The meaning of the words, "Happy shall he be, "is, He shall go on and prosper, for the Lord of hosts shall go with him, and fight his battles against the enemy and oppressor of his people, empowering him to recompense upon the Chaldeans the works of their hands, and to reward them as they served Israel.— *George Horne.*